yelshora1/Coalltz_Ant/README.md

-# Coalltz_Ant
+# Collatz's Ant
-Langton's ant meets Coalltz Conjecture
+Langton's ant meets Collatz Conjecture

-I got this idea after I watched a video on Langton's ant and the Coalltz Conjecture, and I decided to create this.
+I got this idea after I watched a video on Langton's ant and the Collatz Conjecture, and I decided to create this.
 Here is how it works:
 - The ant starts in one cube in a infinite grid
 - The starting cube has a value of N0, determined by YOU the user
 - If N is an odd number, the ant moves to a block 90 degrees to the left.
 It then prints the value 3N+1 on that block.
 The algo keeps going in this way for eternity